 The LGE office reviews all documents to ensure all requirements are met.
-If all requirements are met, the support coordinator provides a copy of the approved POC is approved and the payment is authorized to the beneficiary and the permanent supportive housing provider.
-The permanent supportive housing PSH provider is notified of the release of the PA and can bill the Medicaid fiscal intermediary (FI) for services provided.
+If all requirements are met, the support coordinator provides a copy of the approved POC to the beneficiary and the permanent supportive housing provider.
+The permanent supportive housing provider is notified of the release of the PA and can bill the Medicaid fiscal intermediary for services provided.